bjornicus/Resume/README.md

   - Develop new features for microsoftstore.com website.
 Design, develop, and deploy new services to support site migration from third party platform.
   - Develop features for microsoft.com/store website, including product detail pages for the physical goods and the shopping cart.
-Shopping cart is a single page (ember) application.
+Shopping cart is a single page (Ember.js) application.

 `Jan 2014 - Sept 2014`
 *Software Developer in Test* - __Microsoft, Xbox One Flight__